 - Work off-campus

 - Work as a co-op student or intern

-You can work as an international student in Canada if your study permit lists a condition that says you’re allowed to work on- or off-campus.
+You can work and study in Canada as an international student if your study permit lists a condition that says you’re allowed to work on- or off-campus.

-You can work on your school campus, without a work permit, if you are a full-time post-secondary student at a public post-secondary school, Canadian private school that can legally award degrees under provincial law, have a valid study permit, and have a Social Insurance Number (SIN).
+You can work on your school campus, without a work permit, if you are a full-time post-secondary student at a public post-secondary school or Canadian private school.
+However, you must have a valid study permit and a Social Insurance Number (SIN).

 Get a Social Insurance Number to work in Canada

 The Social Insurance Number (SIN) is a 9 digit number that the Government of Canada gives you.
 With this number, you can work in Canada and get government benefits and services.

 You can work off campus without a work permit if you meet all of these requirements: